mkutz/untangle-your-spaghetti-test-code/README.md

 Feel free to use the [Cheat Sheet] for inspiration.

-1. Have a look at the [UnicornServiceApplicationTest].
+1. Have a look at the [ApplicationTest].

    <details><summary>Brainstorm: Which problems do you see?</summary>